ibm-cloud-docs/enterprise-management/iam-act.md

    {: codeblock}

-## Deleting a version by using the Terraform
+## Deleting a version by using Terraform
 {: #delete-act-version-terraform}
 {: terraform}